-Exhibit Number Description 10.16 Lease Agreement between Cobham Properties, Inc. and M/A-COM Technology Solutions Inc., dated September 26, 2008, as amended.
+Number Description 10.16 Lease Agreement between Cobham Properties, Inc. and M/A-COM Technology Solutions Inc., dated September 26, 2008, as amended.
+10.17 Augmenting Lender Supplement to the Credit Agreement among M/A-COM Technology Solutions, Inc., the lenders party thereto and JPMorgan Chase Bank, N.A., dated February 24, 2012.
 21.1 Subsidiaries of the registrant.
 23.1 Consent of Deloitte & Touche LLP, independent registered public accounting firm, relating to M/A-COM Technology Solutions Holdings, Inc. 23.2 Consent of Deloitte & Touche LLP, independent auditors, relating to M/A-COM Technology Solutions Inc. and M/ACOM Technology Solutions (Cork) Limited.
 23.3 Consent of Perkins Coie LLP (contained in the opinion filed as Exhibit 5.1).
 23.4 Consent of Strategy Analytics.
 23.5 Consent of Frost & Sullivan.
 24.1 Power of Attorney (contained on page II-5).
-To be filed by amendment.

-Previously filed.
+^{} Previously filed.

-+ Management contract or compensatory plan.

-Schedules have been omitted pursuant to Item 601(b)(2) of Regulation S-K under the Exchange Act.
+- + Management contract or compensatory plan. - # Schedules have been omitted pursuant to Item 601(b)(2) of Regulation S-K under the Exchange Act.
 We hereby undertake to supplementally furnish copies of any omitted schedules to the SEC upon request by the SEC.